 As the agency's programs continue to grow, there is an increased strain on DMAS' limited administrative resources, particularly its staff.
-The number of clients served has swelled over the past several years; however, the agency's MEL has remained relatively constant.
+The number of clients served has swelled over the past years; however, the agency's MEL has remained relatively constant.
 This has placed extreme hardships on current staff that is asked to do more and more with little or no additional help.
-Without an increase in MEL, it will be exceedingly difficult for DMAS to meet its current service obligations, and nearly impossible to expand existing programs or add new services or activities.
+Without an increase in MEL, it will be exceedingly difficult for DMAS to expand existing programs or add new services and activities.